microsoft-dx/cordova-azure-rest/docs/exercise01/readme.md

 > If you want to test a public and functional backend, you can use this URL - `http://aspnet-todo-api.azurewebsites.net/`

-The applicatin should run in the same way, just that now it makes requests to a public endpoint and not to `localhost`
+The application should run in the same way, just that now it makes requests to a public endpoint and not to `localhost`.